 Create strong passphrases with EFF's new random number generators!
 This page includes information about passwords, different wordlists, and EFF's suggested method for passphrase generation.
-Use the directions below with EFF's random number generator dice or your own set.
+Use the directions below with any set of dice.

 And now, a message from internationally renowned security technologist, author, and EFF Board Member Bruce Schneier: